-How Much Does DeVry University - Ohio Cost?overall average net price of DeVry University - Ohio is $27,533.
+How Much Does DeVry University - Ohio Cost?overall average net price of DeVry University - Ohio is $24,209.
 The affordability of the school largely depends on your financial need since net price varies by income group.
-See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DeVry University - Ohio, see our tuition and fees and room and board pages.

 Student Loan Debt

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At DeVry University - Ohio, approximately 70% of students took out student loans averaging $7,022 a year.
 That adds up to $28,088 over four years for those students.

-The student loan default rate at DeVry University - Ohio is 11.2%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at DeVry University - Ohio is 9.9%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do DeVry University - Ohio Graduates Make?students who graduate from DeVry University - Ohio with a bachelor's degree go on to jobs where they make an average salary of $44,100 in their early years.
-This is good news for future DeVry University - Ohio students since it is 8% more than the average college graduate's salary of $40,800 per year.
+This is good news for future DeVry University - Ohio graduates since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of DeVry University - Ohio